DMorest/DMorest/README.md

 Eh, through it may look fake, but I would still like to thank @Mr_DZT for being together with me on the net.
 Also go and sub him on bilibili~😘 https://space.bilibili.com/437772906

+Oh, and how can we forget @maihaoren233?
+He's a super duper cool guy!
+Here's his bilibili page: https://space.bilibili.com/396923778

+Well, haven't really seen them for a LONG time...
 ### TODO LIST (fake)
 - Finish local. for PvZ ExpEd.
 - Get 12.00 PTT in Arcaea